mirror/boost/libs/ptr_container/doc/ptr_container.rst

 performance overhead compared to a ``T*`` based implementation.
 Furthermore, a ``T*`` based implementation is so much easier to use type-safely with algorithms.
 Therefore I anticipate to move to a ``T*`` based implementation.

+Furthermore, the clone allocator might be allowed to have state.
+This design requires some thought, so if you have good ideas and use-cases' for this, please don't hesitate to contact me.

+Also, support for Boost.Interprocess is on the todo list.

+There has been a few request for ``boost::ptr_multi_index_container<T,...>``.
+I investigated how difficult it would be, and it did turn out to be difficult, albeit not impossible.
+But I don't have the resources to implement this beast for years to come, so if someone really needs this container, I suggest that they talk with me in private about how it can be done.

 ================
 Acknowledgements